Nicholas Meregali

 Nicholas Meregali (born 27 May 1994) is a Brazilian submission grappler and Brazilian jiu-jitsu (BJJ) black belt competitor.
-A multiple time world, Pan, European and Brazilian champion at colored belts, Meregali is a 3x IBJJF black belt World Champion and a 2 x ADCC World medallist.
+A multiple time world, Pan, European and Brazilian champion at colored belts, Meregali is a 3x IBJJF black belt World Champion and a 2x ADCC World medallist.

-Career
+Early career

 Nicholas de Barcellos Meregali was born on 27 May 1994, in Santo Antônio in the Brazilian state of Rio Grande do Sul.
-Meregali began training when he was 16 years old at the ACJJ academy in Santo Antônio.
-At 17 he won the CBJJ Brazilian National Championship then joined Alliance Jiu-Jitsu under Mario Reis in Porto Alegre.
+Meregali began training when he was 16 years old at the ACJJ academy in Santo Antônio da Patrulha.
 Considered one of the best coloured belts in the world, Meregali won every IBJJF Jiu-Jitsu Championship at purple belt; he then won at brown belt two double gold world titles making him a five-time world champion.
 Reis promoted Meregali to black belt after his 2016 world title.

+Black belt career

 During his first year as black belt Meregali won the 2017 World Jiu-Jitsu Championship by beating division favourite Leandro Lo, one of the greatest BJJ competitors of all time, 2–0 in the final.
 The next year, Meregali won gold medal in the Super Heavyweight division of the Brazilian National Jiu-Jitsu Championship, submitting his opponent from the back in the final.
 In 2019, Meregali won the Brazilian national title again and added the open weight class title to earn "double gold."
 In 2019 he became world champion again in the Super Heavyweight division.

+2021

 Before the 2021 World Championship, Meregali left Alliance to join the Dream Art Project.
 After showing his middle finger to a spectator who was heckling him, Meregali was disqualified from the 2021 World Championship halfway through the ultra-heavyweight semi-final match, before the disqualification, he was considered to be on track to win both gold at his weight division and in Absolute.